jinman36/reading-notes-personal/CompTIA A+/Study Notes.md

   - Its common to have three caches in a CPU: L1, L2, and L3

 - Objective 1.1
+  - 32-bit vs, 64 Bit Processing

     - CPU grabs lines of code from RAM
       - CPU has external data bus that connects throughout motherboard - RAM, etc...
       - MCC - memory controller chip

+    - Address bus is a direct connection between the MCC and CPU
+      - This will tell the MCC which byte of data that it wants next
+- Almost all 64 bit processors can run 32 bit but not the other direction

+- **OTE** The correct operating system needs to be installed per the system processing (32b or 64b)

+- Modern installation media will query your system and install the correct processor speeds

+- 64b gives us more memory

+- x86 means 32b

+- Review
+  - CPUs come in 32-bit and 64bit versions
+  - 32 bit CPUs canot address more than 4 gigabytes of memory
+  - Operating systems come in both 32 and 64 bit versions
+  - Most 64 bit processors can run in 32 bit mode

+- Objective 3.5
+  - CPU Sockets

+  - itel Micro architect
+    - Nehalem 1st gen
+    - Sandy Bridge 2nd gen
+    - Ivy Bridge 3rd gen
+    - Haswell 4th gen
+    - Broadwell 5th gen
+    - Skylake 6th gen
+    - Kaby lake 7th
+    - Coffee lake 8th

+- PGA - pin grid arrary
+- LGA - Land grid Array

+- **OTE****Intel vs AMD CPU Socket types
+  - LGA 1151
+  - LGA 2066
+- AMD
+  - AM4
+  - TR$